Critical Business School

 In the space between Harvard Business Review and Aeon.

-You will meet and co-create, or not, either way we are here to support exploration through conversation and openendeness.
+You will meet and co-create.
+We are here to support exploration through conversation and open-mindedness.
 We are your creative sherpas.
-The same way that climbing the same mountain can mean different things for different people, this a place of learning together, but learning different things.
+The same way that climbing the same mountain can mean different things for different people is learning together, but knowing other things.

 William Merritt Chase's 10th St. Studio

 Do you have a creative surplus?
-Creativity that no one is asking for (yet), surplus that is left with you at the end of the day.
-After fluffing all of roles and duties, something new, ideas for an unknown future.
-Without care and attention these disseminate as background noise, or worse yet as professional resentment.
-This is a space to find, and use it.
+Creativity that no one is asking for that is left with you at the end of the day, after fulfilling your roles and duties.

 "Oh, phew, I'm gonna go ahead and just take that wig off and just like, let it all hang out and be me."